When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: John Lennon, singer and songwriter.

-What Does the Name John Mean?
+What Does John Mean?

-How Popular Is the Name John?
+How Popular is the Name John?

 How Do I Pronounce John?